-Milkweed Pods are the young flower pods of the ever important Milkweed plant - Asclepias syriaca - phand foraged in natural fields and meadows througout southern Ontario and Quebec.
-Milkweed is an important plant as the leaves of the milkweed plant are the primary food of the Monarch butterflies caterpillar.
+Milkweed Pods are the young flower pods of the ever important Milkweed plant - Asclepias syriaca - foraged in natural fields and meadows throughout southern Ontario and Quebec.
+Milkweed is an important plant as its leaves are the primary food of the Monarch butterflies' caterpillar.
 The plants are also a great food source for people.
-The young shoots, flowers, flower buds and pods can be eaten.
+The young shoots, flowers, as well as flower buds and pods can all be eaten.

-Our milkweed pods are preserved in a light marinade of cider vinegar and spices like a pickle, they make a unique and tasty appetizer, sweet, supple and floral, with a vinegar kick.
+Our milkweed pods are preserved in a light marinade of cider vinegar and spices.
+Like a pickle, they make a unique and tasty appetizer; they're sweet, supple and floral, with a vinegar kick.
 They can be served as an hors-d'oeuvre or can be added to a risotto.
 Chef David Wolfman (Cooking with the Wolfman on APTN television) makes a delicious pasta with them.
 They are also essential ingredient on a Canadian charcuterie board used as a garnish in a vodka martini.

 Milkweed does have some medicnal qualities and people who are pregnant, have high blood pressure or heart conditions might want to limit them selves.